CloudHMS/HMS.Sample.CodingStandard/C#/README.md

 1. Branch from `master` branch to your Jira Id's name.
 For ex: `TT-135`
 2. After finishing development, create 2 PRs which the description `MUST` contain Jira Id to `master` and `development`.
 3. If there is no draft release, create 1 with the description as above.
 If there is, append to it.
-4. Copy 2 PRs link, send to technical lead in forum.
+4. Copy 2 PR links, send to technical lead in chat room.